garytkainos/Gauntlt-Ubuntu/README.md

 Gauntlt Docker, based on: Ubuntu15:10

 Raw data of Docker container to allow easy customisation for each unique environment.
-Solution in Docker container to make it easier to integrated into the CI/CD pipeline.
+Solution in Docker container to make it easier to integrated into the CI/CD pipeline

 Configured for the following tools: